The no-nonsense guide for people who think they might have an eating disorder

 None of this is intended to be medical, legal, or financial advice.
 I am just some guy on the Internet.
 If you are dangerously ill with an eating disorder, please seek medical treatment.

 There is a Japanese language version of this guide available (thanks to xiao9259).
-E-mail me if you'd like to translate it into your language.

 Do I have a problem?

 Food restriction rules

 If you have rigid rules about what you eat, when you eat, or how you eat: you might have a problem.
 Here are some examples:

 Avoiding whole categories of food (without some medical, ethical, or religious reason)